ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 As above, currently, we have problems of ugly repetition due to inflexibility in switch statements with enums with associated values.
 We can avoid them by using cast to the protocol existentials or super types.
 However, our ways to deal with them are much too weak.

 * We cannot call generic functions when we cast values as protocol existentials.
-* We cannot cast types as a protocol with Self or associated types.
+* We cannot cast type as protocols with Self or associated types.

 We have to make up some smart way to deal with such situations.